ashtawy/CarND-MPC-Project/README.md

 ## Kinematic Bicycle Model

-In order to control the car, we need to accurately and efficiently predict its behaviour (state) in response to different actuator commands such as throttle and steering.
-In this project, we use the simple Kinematic Bicycle model to achive this.
+In order to control the car, we need to accurately and efficiently predict its behavior (state) in response to different actuator commands such as throttle and steering.
+In this project, we use the simple Kinematic Bicycle model to achieve this.
 The kinematic bicycle model for a car reduces the front and rear pairs of wheels into single front and rear wheels as shown in the figure below.

 <p align="center">
   <img src="bicycle_model.png">